KenKundert/avendesora/doc/overview.rst

 In general using passphrases is preferred to using passwords, the reason being that they are much easier to remember and type.
-That is important in this case because you will need to remember and enter your passcode when you login to your account, *Avendesora* cannot help you in that case.
+That is important in this case because you will need to remember and enter your passcode when you login to your computer; *Avendesora* cannot help you in that case.
 The template was configured to use a passphrase for the passcode, so no change is needed here.

 Finally replace the titles with 'sudo \*'.
 Once you have something that looks